JankariTech/blog/src/assets/JourneyWithGo-ABlogSeries/goFundamentals.md

 ## **3. Array**

-In Go, an array is a fixed-length sequence of elements of the same type but the content of the array is mutable (i.e. can be changed).
+In Go, an array is a fixed-length sequence of elements of the same type, but the content of the array is mutable (i.e., can be changed).
 Arrays are useful when you know the number of elements that you want to store in advance.

 ### **3.1.
 Declaration of Array**